addshore/mediawiki-docker-dev/README.md

 While using PHP you can use remote xdebug debugging.

-To do so you need to set IDELOCALHOST in you local.env file to the IP of your local machine (where you run your IDE) as it appears to docker.
+To do so you need to set `IDELOCALHOST` in you local.env file to the IP of your local machine (where you run your IDE) as it appears to docker.
+Note with Docker for Mac, you can use `IDELOCALHOST=host.docker.internal`.

 xdebug connections will then be sent to this IP address on port 9000.